Is an executor is acting fraudulently?

-There are times, however, when Executors and Administrators allow their interests to interfere with their legal obligations.
+There are also times when Executors and Administrators allow their interests to interfere with their legal obligations.
 For instance, they may:

-- Display prejudice against a rightful heir, and;
+- Display prejudice against a rightful heir, or;

 - Handle the estate in a lazy, inept or otherwise corrupt manner.

-We provide legal advice and guidance to concerned parties.
-It’s our intention to resolve disputes without going to court where possible.
+In contrast, we provide legal advice and guidance to concerned parties.
+Because it’s our intention to resolve disputes without going to court where possible.
 Talk to The Inheritance Experts today if you believe an Executor or Administrator is acting in a biased or fraudulent manner.

 Resolving a Dispute with an Executor

-The first step in successfully resolving any dispute is to write to the other party.
-Timely intervention with a solicitor skilled in negotiation can save months of arguments and an expensive court hearing.
-We contact the Executor or Administrator in writing.
+First, in order to resolve any dispute, we write to the other party.
+Because timely intervention with a solicitor that knows negotiation saves months of arguments and an expensive court hearing.
+Accordingly, we start by contacting the Executor or Administrator in writing.

 We advise that if they fail to comply, we will begin court proceedings.
 Accordingly, we make clear that our actions seek to remove the executor from their position.
 Additionally, we’ll request that they pay the court costs that come with it.

 Mediation can often be useful if the other party fails to cooperate.
-That’s particularly so if the dispute is between family or friends of the Testator.
+In particular, if the dispute is between family or friends of the Testator.
 It is always a good idea to try mediation.
-It’s beneficial to try to preserve family relations where possible.
+Unlike other solicitors, ours believe that it’s beneficial to try to preserve family relations where possible.

 The specific law covering Executor Disputes

 The request to remove an incompetent/corrupt Executor or Administrator falls under Section 50 of the Administration of Justice Act 1985.
-It expressly addresses executors acting fraudulently in UK matters.
+Accordingly, The Justice Act 1985 expressly addresses executors acting fraudulently in UK matters.